Why Bariatric Surgery Often Outperforms Medications

 • Serious risks: pancreatitis, gallbladder disease, mood changes, elevated heart rate

-• Temporary solution: Weight regain is common after discontinuation
+• Temporary benefits: weight regain is common after stopping treatment

 Why Bariatric Surgery May Be Right for You